-If we remember who the memorable people in our lives have been, whether it be from movies, school or politically, we usually remember those with great presence and ability to communicate well.
+If we remember who the memorable people in our lives have been, whether it be from movies, school or politics, we usually remember those with great presence and ability to communicate well.
 We often associate these people with stories we remember about them.

 When telling a story, aim to deliver on these three to make it memorable:

 When we are communicating well, we move seamlessly between the three states naturally.
-However in the business environment, we often end up focussing on the first, informing people, with information without engaging or inspiring our audience.
+However in the business environment, we often end up focussing on the first, informing people with information without engaging or inspiring our audience.

 Once the story has been learnt, you need to focus on delivery and engagement - understand how you can inspire others with your story.

 A story can be roughly broken down into three sections – the problem, the journey and the solution:

 The greatest stories usually have obstacles which need overcoming, such as recovering from poor product sales or missing a flight due to traffic.